microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_sharepointsiteusagefilecounts.md

-# Office365ActivationsUserDetail function
+# SharePointSiteUsageFileCounts function

-Get user detail about Office 365 activations.
+Get the total number of files across all sites and the number of active files.
+The number of total files includes both user files and system files.
+A file is considered active if it has been saved, synced, modified or shared within the specific time period.

-> **Note:** For details about different report views and names, see [Office 365 Reports - Microsoft Office activations](https://support.office.com/client/Office-activations-87c24ae2-82e0-4d1e-be01-c3bcc3f18c60).
+> **Note:** For details about different report views and names, see [Office 365 Reports - SharePoint site usage](https://support.office.com/client/SharePoint-site-usage-4ecfb843-e5d5-464d-8bf6-7ed512a9b213).

 ## Permissions